QuinnFreedman/Camera3/README.md

 If you needed any more evidence that Camera2 is a pain, this is a short snippet of the control flow from camera2basic:
 > First, it has to go through the usual Android rigmarole of acquiring the needed permissions.
 Then, it has to wait until its custom preview `TextureView` is ready with `mSurfaceTextureListener` (unless it's already ready, in which case the control flow branches).
 When `mSurfaceTextureListener` is invoked, it calls `openCamera()` with the texture size it got from the texture surface. `openCamera()` sets up a new `CaptureListener` with the capture image reader's surface and a new background thread handler and then (after a few hundred lines of bazaar logic and math) opens the camera with a `StateCallback`.
 When the camera is finally opened, this `StateCallback` calls another method to actually create the preview session.
 Sort of.
 Actually it calls a `createCaptureSession` method which takes another callback with an `onConfigured()` method.
 When `onConfigured()` is invoked, it does some more configuring, sets more global variables, and then starts a repeating request to the camera with a `CaptureCallback`.
 This callback is a *four-way switch statement*, each case of which mutates the switch condition according to their own few hundred lines of logic, which are scattered across the file in different random methods, as this callback is repeatedly called every frame.
 And this is just for the preview.

+This is bad design because 99% of the time, you want to do the exact same thing at each step along the way.
+After you open the camera, you *almost always* want to configure it with some settings.
+After it's configured, you *almost always* want to start a session with it.
+This means that camera2 applications usually ammound to 900 lines of boilerplate around a few lines of logic.
+You could keep 99% of the power of camera2 by just providing all your configuration and settings information up front and then letting the library deal with all the asynchronous sequencing and resource management for you.

 ## The Solution

-Camera3 takes a simpler approach.
+Camera3 takes this simpler approach.
 You specify all your parameters up front, then send a request.
 Camera3 handles all the back-and-forth behind the scenes and then notifies you when it has a result.
 Start a session like this:

 ```
 Camera3 camera = new Camera3(this, Camera3.ERROR_HANDLER_DEFAULT);